redhat-openstack/website/source/uncategorized/deploying-rhelosp-using-tripleo.html.md

 ## Prerequisites for `instack-install-undercloud`

-Prior to installing the `instack-undercloud` rpm, perform the same steps on the Undercloud as in the above section for <instack-virt-setup>.
+Prior to installing the `instack-undercloud` rpm, perform the same steps on the Undercloud as in the above section for [Deploying_RHELOSP_using_TripleO#Prerequisites_for_instack-virt-seutp](Deploying_RHELOSP_using_TripleO#Prerequisites_for_instack-virt-seutp).
 This must be done on both virtual and baremetal Underclouds.

 Then, install the <instack-undercloud> package.